 ‘Okay,’ she croaked, resting her head on his shoulder.

-Taking most of her weight Death supported her to stand up and without warning he shifted through realities until he appeared in the centre of white room.
+Taking most of her weight Death supported her to stand up and without warning he shifted through realities until he appeared in the centre of thewhite room.
 Pythia was standing by her desk, a white blanket in her grasp.
-She rushed forward and encircled Khaos with it, continuing to hold both the blanket and her in an attempt to guide Khaos to the snowy white bed that was across the room.
+She rushed forward and encircled Khaos with it, continuing to hold both the blanket and the damaged Goddess, in an attempt to guide Khaos to the snowy white bed that was across the room.

 Death caught Pythia’s glance.